-

 Psychology

 Psychology studies how the human mind works.
-It ranges widely over the nature of thought and memory, the development of our emotions and relationships, the role of the brain, the influence of genes and upbringing, and the study of psychopathology (mental disorders and their treatment).
-At A Level, you are required not just to study the theories, but do some research, and for this, it is important to note that you will need to be able to understand and analyse data using maths, esp. statistics and graphs.
+It ranges widely over the nature of thought and memory, the development of our emotions and relationships, the role of the brain, the influence of genes and upbringing, and the study of clinical psychology (mental disorders and their treatment).
+Ever wondered why some people become criminals, why you remember some things and not others, or why we are so willing to conform to social expectations?
+At A Level, you are required not just to study the theories, but understand experiments and their results.
+For this, it is important to note that you will need to be able to understand and analyse data using maths, esp. statistics and graphs.
 The course also covers questions of how psychological research should be done, and alternative theories of how to explain the mind and behaviour.

 Why choose it?